lvargas-ICG/awesome-msp/README.md

 ## IT Documentation
 - [Hudu](https://www.usehudu.com/) - IT documentation and password management platform.
 - [IT Glue](https://www.itglue.com/) - documentation platform that allows for efficient storage and retrieval of all the documentation you need.
+- [ITBoost](https://www.itboost.com/) - ITBoost is a comprehensive IT documentation platform designed to enhance efficiency and organization in MSP environments.
 - [Passportal](https://www.solarwindsmsp.com/products/passportal) - Cloud-based, privileged access system combining both password and documentation management.
+- [MSPWerks](https://www.mspwerks.com/) - MSPWerks offers essential tools and SOPs tailored for MSPs to streamline operations and enhance service delivery.

 ## Network Monitoring
 - [Auvik](https://www.auvik.com/) - Cloud-based network management software.
 - [PRTG Network Monitor](https://www.paessler.com/prtg) - On premises and cloud-based network monitoring software.